-Click’s current portfolio includes 40+ investments including Spotify.com, Docusign, Palantir.com, Memebox.com, Youappi.com...etc.
+Click’s current portfolio includes 50+ investments including Spotify.com, Docusign, Palantir.com, Memebox.com, Youappi.com...etc.
 Due to her deep experience, Carman is frequently invited to speak or serve as a panel member for prestigious events around the world.
-She has appeared in 10+ countries at high profile events including the Web Summit, Slush, AVCJ Private Equity and Venture Forum, and Silicon Dragon.

 Anna Cheung is Chief Executive of Jardine Pacific Limited; through its subsidiaries, provides engineering and construction, aviation and restaurants and Information Technology services.

 Ms. Cheung has over 20 years of experiences in the Private Equity and finance industries.
 Prior to her appointment at Jardine Pacific Limited, she was Senior Advisor to Fountainvest Partners.
 Prior to that, she was Partner at 3i for approximately 12 years and was one of the founding partners of its China business focused in growth capital investments with a sector focus on consumer and healthcare.